Example Statements on Sunsetting a Family Foundation

 Strategic Lifespan Peer Network: A. James & Alice B. Clark Foundation: Investing in Partners to Ensure the Foundation’s Mission Lives On

-Posted on December 19, 2024 by Joe Del Guercio
+Posted on December 19, 2024 by Sarah Elbert, Ashley Davis, Kate Ritter Repen, Joe Del Guercio

 The Clark Foundation is nearing the conclusion of its decade-long sunset strategy.
-The foundation, founded in 1987, began its 10-year $1.3B spendown in 2016, partnering with organizations to educate future engineering leaders, support veterans and their families, and expand opportunities for the Washington, DC community.
+The foundation, founded in 1987, began its 10-year $1.3B spenddown in 2016, partnering with organizations to educate future engineering leaders, support veterans and their families, and expand opportunities for the Washington, DC community.
 Currently in its final year, the foundation remains focused on ensuring that their partners have… Read More

 Strategic Lifespan Peer Network: The Spend Down Journey of the Mighty Arrow Family Foundation